 You can’t leave Ireland without taking a tour of Dublin, it’s capital city that is steeped in history.
 Whether you ride the double-decker bus or take a walking tour there is so much to see.
 We had fun in the shopping precinct too.

 You will find yourself singing ‘In Dublin’s fair city, where the girls are so pretty … Molly Malone‘.
 This quaint old city with many cobblestone lanes and streets is easy to access and use, as well as boasting attractions that are eye-catching and phenomenal for your entire family.

-Some of the places you should visit include:
+Some of the places you should visit when in Ireland with Kids include:

-We also discovered one of the tiniest pubs in the world, but you will have to find that for yourself!
+We also discovered one of the tiniest pubs in the world, but you will have to find that for yourself but perfect to add to the trivia knowledge for world schooling!
 And then there is the Google‘s European building and EU headquarters known for its funky fit-out!

 Also create some time for Christ Church Cathedral, the oldest church in Dublin, or just go relax at the Merrion Square Park.
 There is so much more to be discovered and seen in this beautiful city but of course, you also have to visit the Guinness Factory which is many levels of fun for all the family.
 Mum or Dad can gain himself a Guinness pouring certificate too!

 For your souvenirs, you should visit the Irish Celtic Craft Shop, a famous gift store with quite a history behind it.
 We still love our Irish Sheep tea-towel.
 Of course, Ireland is known for pure Irish linen, lucky clover, and fine knits to name a few items you might want to buy.